Rate Card Overview¶

 Rate Card Compilation Engine¶

-ConnexCS features a comprehensive rate card building engine which can import multiple rate carrier rate cards (Parent Rate cards) in either NPA-NXX or single-cost (column) and output NPA-NXX or single-cost.
+ConnexCS features a comprehensive rate card building engine that can import several carrier rate cards (Parent Rate cards) in either NPA-NXX or single-cost (column) and output NPA-NXX or single-cost.
 These can take the minimum, maximum, or average values.

 Different Length Prefixes¶